datascience-course/2018-datascience-lectures/02-basic-python/README.md

 >>> print "Hello World!"
 ```

-This is not legal in Python 3 anymore, now all parameters of a function have to be passed in brackets.
+This is Python 2 syntax and not legal in Python 3 anymore, now all parameters of a function have to be passed in brackets.

 Let's define our first variable.
 Type